-- Transportation Improvement Program (TIP) develop and amend as needed the Regional TIP including a priority list of projects to be carried out in each federal funding program for a 3-year period.
+- \ Transportation Improvement Program (TIP) develop and amend as needed the Regional TIP including a priority list of projects to be carried out in each federal funding program for a f-year period with the first four years being the official TIP.
 The Agency will also work toward implementation of projects listed in the STIP to the extent feasible through funding mechanisms for each project. - \ STP-Urban Program coordinate with CTDOT on the implementation of the STP-Urban Program and link town activities with the state. - \ Memorandums of Understanding - coordinate with other MPOs in the New Haven and Hartford Urbanized Area to promote collaborative use of funding. - \ Local Transportation Capital Improvement Program (LOTCIP) identify and program regionally significant projects for member towns through RTP and other regional studies.
-On-call engineering assistance may be warranted to evaluate project readiness.
-RiverCOG may hire an on-call engineer through an RFQ process. - \ Corridor Study Recommendations work with the Corridor Study Advisory Committies, the MPO board, and CTDOT to secure funding to implement projects recommended in the region, state and TMA corridor studies and transit studies. - \ Transportation Alternatives Program coordinate with CTDOT on the development of projects for the statewide transportation alternatives program including transportation enhancements, recreational trails, safe routes to school and other programs.
-This will include planning for inter-town projects and associated engineering cost for candidate projects for future funding. - \ Regional Transportation Safety Plan develop a regional safety plan with the cooperation of CTDOT, similar to the SHSP as a method to generate systemwide and local improvements. - \ Local Road Accident Reduction Program continue to participate in the selection of projects for this statewide program.
-This will include the selection of the best candidates from towns. - \ Other Programs continue to participate in the selection of projects for other programs such as the Congestion Mitigation and Air Quality Program (CMAQ), Emergency Relief Program (ER), Ferry Boat Terminal Program, Projects of regional significance, FHWA Discretionary Grant Programs, and other programs vital to the region. - \ NEPA Compliance coordination of all planning studies with the NEPA process.
+On- call engineering assistance may be warranted to evaluate project readiness.
+RiverCOG may hire an on-call engineer through an RFQ process.
+LOTCIP tasks are typically funded with 100% state funds but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations' - \ Corridor Study Recommendations work with the Corridor Study Advisory Committees, the MPO board, and CTDOT to secure funding to implement projects recommended in the region, state and TMA corridor studies and transit studies. - \ Transportation Alternatives Program coordinate with CTDOT on the development of projects for the statewide transportation alternatives program including transportation enhancements, recreational trails, safe routes to school and other programs.
+This will include planning for intertown projects and associated engineering cost for candidate projects for future funding. - \ Regional Transportation Safety Plan develop a regional safety plan with the cooperation of CTDOT, similar to the SHSP as a method to generate systemwide and local improvements.

-- \ Climate Adaptation coordination of all planning activities and studies to mitigate effects of climate changes and sea level inundation. - \ Safe Routes to School Planning continued support for member towns that are working on SRTS master plans - \ LOCHSTP coordinate with CTDOT Bureau of Public Transit on development and prioritization of TMA and regional transit initiatives, projects and planning - \ Intelligent Transportation Systems work within TMA boundaries and with partner MPOs to plan for mobility and transit as well as strategies to improve the operational capacity of the evolving system.
-Also update of the Statewide ITS Architecture including transit.
+- \ Local Road Accident Reduction Program continue to participate in the selection of projects for this statewide program.
+This will include the selection of the best candidates from towns. - \ Other Programs continue to participate in the selection of projects for other programs such as the Congestion Mitigation and Air Quality Program (CMAQ), Emergency Relief Program (ER), Ferry Boat Terminal Program, Projects of regional significance, FHWA Discretionary Grant Programs, and other programs vital to the region. - \ NEPA Compliance coordination of all planning studies with the NEPA process. - \ Climate Adaptation coordination of all planning activities and studies to mitigate effects of climate changes and sea level inundation. - \ Safe Routes to School Planning continued support for member towns that are working on SRTS master plans - \ LOCHSTP coordinate with CTDOT Bureau of Public Transit on development and prioritization of TMA and regional transit initiatives, projects and planning - \ Intelligent Transportation Systems work within TMA boundaries and with partner MPOs to plan for mobility and transit as well as strategies to improve the operational capacity of the evolving system.
+Also update of the Statewide ITS Architecture including transit. - \ Census 2020 Urbanized Area (UZA) and TMA designations and boundaries are estimated to be available in the summer of 2022 which requires review and adjustments to UZA boundaries, functional reclassification, and the potential for new planning agreements